 This Proxy Statement/Prospectus relates to the proposed merger of Univax with and into NABI (the "Merger") pursuant to an Agreement and Plan of Merger dated as of August 28, 1995 between NABI and Univax (the "Merger Agreement").
 In the Merger, each outstanding share of Univax Common Stock will be converted into and represent the right to receive .79 share of NABI Common Stock.
-As required by Univax's Certificate of Incorporation, assuming the Univax Preferred Stock is not voluntarily converted into Univax Common Stock, each share of Univax Preferred Stock will be entitled to receive such number of shares of NABI Common Stock on the date on which the effective time of the Merger occurs.
+Assuming the Univax Preferred Stock is not converted into Univax Common Stock, and as required by Univax's Certificate of Incorporation, each share of Univax Preferred Stock will be entitled to receive such number of shares of NABI Common Stock as is determined by dividing \$9.95 by the closing price of NABI Common Stock on the date on which the effective time of the Merger occurs.
 Cash will be paid in lieu of any fractional share of NABI Common Stock.
 Holders of NABI Common Stock also will be asked to consider a proposal to amend NABI's 1990 Equity Incentive Plan to increase the number of shares of NABI Common Stock available for issuance thereunder, contingent upon consummation of the Merger.

 This Proxy Statement/Prospectus also constitutes the Prospectus of NABI with respect to up to shares of NABI Common Stock to be issued in connection with the Merger.
 NABI Common Stock is traded on the Nasdaq National Market ("Nasdaq") under the symbol "NBIO."
-On October 20, 1995, the closing sale price for NABI Common Stock as reported on Nasdaq was \$8.00 per share.
+On October 20, 1995, the closing sale price for NABI Common Stock as reported on Nasdaq was [\$8.875] per share.

-This Proxy Statement/Prospectus and the accompanying form of proxy are first being mailed to stockholders of NABI and Univax on or about October 27, 1995.
+This Proxy Statement/Prospectus and the accompanying forms of proxy are first being mailed to stockholders of NABI and Univax on or about October 1995.